Chapter 5: Personnel05:06:03 Grievance Policy

 - No employee shall retaliate or discriminate against another employee because of the latter employee's filing of a grievance or complaint.
 In addition, no employee shall coerce another employee or interfere with the action of another employee in the latter employee's attempt to file a grievance or complaint.
 Administrative, academic, and supervisory personnel are also responsible for ensuring that the employee is free from retaliation, coercion, and/or discrimination arising from the employee’s filing of or intent to file a grievance or complaint.

-- The Executive Director of Human Resources is responsible for briefing the president on all grievances and complaints filed with his/her office.
+- The Director of Human Resources is responsible for briefing the President on all grievances and complaints filed with their office.

 - Grievance/Complaint Process

 - Grievances which cannot be resolved shall, upon request of the grievant, will be referred to a grievance committee as set out in (4.d) above.
 See also section (8.c) below.
-The grievant has the option of choosing committee review when he/she has attempted to resolve the matter without success, or it is apparent that such attempt would be futile.
+The grievant has the option of choosing committee review when they have attempted to resolve the matter without success, or it is apparent that such attempt would be futile.